a-l-h/splunk-app-proper-alerts/doc/install.rst

 #.
 [OPT] Adjust **getServiceRequest** macro to extract service request # from alerts' description
 #.
 Set recipient to **Notify admin for alerts to review** alert or disable it
 #.
 [WARN] Set recipient to **Notify alert owner of a change** alert as ``$result.email$`` or disable it

+.. warning:: **Notify alert owner of a change** alert will send an email to alert's recipient when triggered.